ttscoff/BetterTouchTool-Widgets/README.md

 #### Bunch

 If you've added Bunch buttons, you can have Bunch update your widgets whenever it opens or closes a Bunch.
-Add the UUIDs for the Bunch buttons to your config, and add a `folder.frontmatter` file to your Bunch Folder with `run after` and `run after close` frontmatter keys to run a script that calls `btt_stats.rb refresh bunch:BunchName`.
+Add the UUIDs for the Bunch buttons to your config, and add a `folder.frontmatter` file to your Bunch Folder with `run after` and `run after close` frontmatter keys to run a script that calls `btt_stats.rb refresh bunch:$1`, then pass the Bunch's name as the argument.
+If the Bunch name has spaces in it, the script will need to transform the Bunch title to match the key you added to the refresh config.

+    $ ~/scripts/refresh_btt.sh "${title}"

 This is detailed in the "Optimization" section of [this page](https://bunchapp.co/docs/integration/advanced-scripting/bunch-status-board/).